pukmajster/crosslink/README.md

 Crosslink is a PWA that enables users to forward a link from their phones to their dekstop machine.

+The PWA source code can be found in the "gh-pages" branch.

 # Setting up the API

 1. Visit https://github.com/pukmajster/crosslink-api and download the Crosslink API.